-The group has five distinct pillars of business operations, all of which centre around services to banking institutions, financial services or microfinance institutions: Corporate Finance advisory work and Bank Management; Electronic Funds Transfer Switches for countries banking sectors; Electronic Funds Services for banking institutions continent-wide; IT banking and MFI solutions and Financial Services Management.
+The group has four distinct pillars of business operations, all of which centre around services to banking institutions, financial services or microfinance institutions: Corporate Finance advisory work and Bank Management; Electronic Funds Transfer Switches for countries banking sectors; Electronic Funds Services for banking institutions continent-wide and Financial Services Management.

 At Loita, we have created the optimum environment from which to originate and structure innovative solutions to those requirements.

 Our competitive advantage derives from the ability to bridge the gap between the objectives of regional and international financial institutions and Africa's investment banking requirements.

 - Provide innovative products and services which accurately reflect the emerging markets in which it operates

 - Develop an outstanding cadre of African professionals who have an appreciable stake in the success of the company

 - Originate cutting-edge practices and technologies which contribute the rapid growth of African economies